What is it with the increase in pancreatic cancer among adults younger than 50?

 Have you noticed that the people you read about with pancreatic cancer are almost always under 50, even 40?

-This illusion has been created by a world laden with social media, 24/7 newsfeeds, endless talk shows, heightened cancer awareness and related charity work – a world that can’t get by without a few billion tweets per hour.
+But first the illusion: created by a world laden with social media, 24/7 newsfeeds, endless talk shows, heightened cancer awareness and related charity work – a world that can’t get by without a few billion tweets per hour.

 The illusion that more younger people are getting pancreatic cancer is also created by the fact that a younger cancer patient is more likely than is a 70-year-old one to participate in awareness campaigns that require energy expenditure.